-- Note: HP terminals will not recognize 24 VAC.
-Line voltage must be applied (120, 208/240, or 480 VAC) 1.
-The heat pump terminals accept the line voltage signal from the reversing valve holding coil.
-Make a parallel - connection from the reversing valve to HP terminals.
-2. If the heat pump is in the Heating mode and the reversing valve is energized, then the Heat Pump - Select jumper must be in the Default (N.O.) position.

-3. If the heat pump is in the Heating mode and the reversing valve is not energized, then the Heat Pump Select jumper must be in the N.C. position.
+- 1. The Heat Pump terminals accept the 24 VAC signal from the reversing valve holding coil.
+Make a parallel connection from the reversing valve to the HP terminals. - Note: Do not apply a voltage higher than 30 VAC to the HP terminals. - 2.
+If the Heat Pump is in the Heating mode and the reversing valve is energized, then the Heat Pump Select jumper must be in the Default (N.O.) position. - 3.
+If the Heat Pump is in the Heating mode and the reversing valve is not energized, then the Heat Pump Select jumper must be in the N.C. position.

-Mode of Operation
+Mode of Operations